-Cindy Smith is an associate professor and the Director of Graduate Studies for the Department of Human Development and Family Science at Virginia Tech.
-She also runs the Children's Emotions Lab.
+Cindy Smith is a professor and the director of graduate studies in the Department of Human Development and Family Science at Virginia Tech.
+She also runs the Children’s Emotions Lab.

 Accepting new grad students: Yes